Professor Sarah Bekessy

 Contact Natasha: firstname.lastname@example.org

-Tessa is a research assistant with the ICSRG.
-She is working on the ‘The Little Things that Run the City’ project.
+Tessa was a research assistant working on the ‘The Little Things that Run the City’ project.
 She has a Bachelor of Science (Monash University) with Honours (Deakin University).
 Her honours thesis entitled ‘The consequences of marine-derived avian nutrient input into island ecosystems: Palaeoecological insights from Rimatara, French Polynesia’ focused on palaeoecology and human impacts on a Pacific Island.
 Tessa has teaching experience from Deakin University where she tutored SLE101: Techniques in Environmental Science and SLE102: Physical Geography.
 She would like to continue pursuing her interests in palaeoecology, ecology, geology and science communication with further study.

 Contact Tessa: email@example.com

 Simon van Wijnen

 Simon is a landscape architect and urban designer.
 He worked with Georgia Garrard and Sarah Bekessy to investigate better planning for biodiversity in the urban environment, a research project funded by The Myer Foundation.
 As a design professional he has worked for local governments and companies in Denmark, the Netherlands, New Zealand and Australia.
 He has a Bachelor of Science in Landscape Architecture from VHL University in Boskoop the Netherlands and a Masters Degree in Urbanism from the Amsterdam Academy of Architecture.
 Simon has a particular interest in biodiversity in relation to architecture, urban design and planning.
 He is passionate about landscape architecture being a discipline to promote ‘nature inclusive urban design’ and improvement of urban environments.
 Simon is now working as a senior urban designer at the City of Melbourne.